thaliproject/thali/presenceprotocolBindings.md

 __Open Issue:__ - We run both scanning and advertising at the same time.
 Which means we need to also perform experiments to determine what happens when both are on in terms of battery consumption, responsiveness to discovery, etc.

+### listenUsingInsecureRfcommWithServiceRecord
+This method is used to start a Bluetooth socket listening.
+Thali's Bluetooth stack MUST use this api any time it is advertising via BLE to accept requests to retrieve the notification beacon contents as well as to allow for synchronization and other higher level connections.

+The arguments MUST be used as follows:

+* `name` - "Thali_Bluetooth"
+* `uuid` - "0bbfc6ef-14cc-4ab2-af63-b92e887227ae"

+### createInsecureRfcommSocketToServiceRecord
+After having created a device via getRemoteDevice using the Bluetooth address retrieved over BLE the next step is to create a connection to that device.
+That is handled via `createInsecureRfcommSocketToServiceRecord`.
+It's argument MUST be:

+* `uuid` - "0bbfc6ef-14cc-4ab2-af63-b92e887227ae"

+### More than one Thali app on an Android device
+Our current design has a problem in that we advertise a static SDP UUID This means that if two Thali apps are both running on the same Android device they are going to conflict when they both try to advertise the same SDP UUID.
+And of course no one can control which of the apps they end up connecting to.

+At the heart of this problem is a question of - what is a Thali app?
+The vision for Thali is that there is a Thali Device Hub which acts as a single store for all Thali related data so that the data is available to all apps and independent of any particular app.
+If that vision ships then we can give it its own SDP UUID.
+Meanwhile each Thali app will need its own SDP UUID.
+So eventually we'll have to amend this spec so that the name and uuid specified above become arguments passed into the Thali framework rather than something that is hard coded.
+But not today.

 # Multi-Peer Connectivity Framework (MPCF)
 Apple's proprietary multi-peer connectivity framework has its own discovery mechanism that appears to run over both Bluetooth and Wi-Fi.
 Note however that iOS's implementation of Bluetooth uses a proprietary extension that requires having a public key pair signed by Apple.
 And multi-peer connectivity's use of Wi-Fi when not connected to an access point appears to use a proprietary variant of Wi-Fi Direct.
 In any case, Multi-Peer Connectivity only works with Apple devices (either iOS or OS/X).
 We use MPCF to enable Thali apps running in the foreground to discovery and communicate with each other.